 Consumer Active Safety Education

 Active safety features, especially those associated with forward collision detection and avoidance technologies, have the potential to greatly reduce the number of serious accidents and fatal crashes in the coming years.
 However, for this potential to be met, consumers will need to be educated on the purpose, benefits, limitations, and proper use of these active safety technologies in order to prevent potential misuse and/or abuse.
-This study, which is sponsored by the National Center for Surface Transportation Safety and Research (NCSTSR), is evaluating the most effective strategies for providing information on Level 2 automation technologies that are currently or soon to be on the market, such as: emergency brake assist, low-speed obstacle detection with automatic braking, and adaptive cruise control with automatic braking.
-The research team is building upon existing knowledge, particularly that which relates to active safety technologies and driver training and online engagement pedagogies, to develop and recommend effective strategies for providing information related to these active safety features to consumers.
+This study, which was sponsored by the National Surface Transportation Safety Center for Excellence (NSTSCE), evaluated the most effective strategies for providing information on Level 2 automation technologies that are currently on the market, such as: emergency brake assist, low-speed obstacle detection with automatic braking, and adaptive cruise control with automatic braking.
+The research team built upon existing knowledge, particularly that which relates to active safety technologies and driver training and online engagement pedagogies, to develop and recommend effective strategies for providing information related to these active safety features to consumers.